OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 ## Scenario: Event-based activation

-In this scenario, the add-in helps the user manage their email signature, even when the task pane is not open.
-When the user sends a new email message, or creates a new appointment, the add-in displays an information bar prompting the user to create a signature.
+In this scenario, the add-in helps the user manage their email signature, even when the task pane isn't open.
+When the user sends a new message, or creates a new appointment, the add-in displays an information bar prompting the user to create a signature.
 If the user chooses to set a signature, the add-in opens the task pane for the user to continue setting their signature.

 ## Run the sample

-You can run this sample in Outlook on Windows, on Mac (new UI in preview), or in a browser.
+You can run this sample in Outlook on Windows, on Mac (new UI), or in a browser.
 The add-in web files are served from this repo on GitHub.

 1. Download the **manifest.xml** file from this sample to a folder on your computer.
 1. Sideload the add-in manifest in Outlook on the web, on Windows, or on Mac by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).